chrissnell/go-base91/README.md

 go-base91
 =========

-This is a work-in-progress implementaiton of Base91 encoding for Go.
+This is an implementaiton of Base91 encoding for Go.
+It is functional but it's a work in progress.
+Error handling needs to be improved and there are many optimizations to be made.

 Example
 -------